serenity-dojo/vet-clinic/src/test/java/serenitylabs/tutorials/vetclinic/collections/katas/README.md

 ## Booking pets into a pet hotel

+In this kata, we are helping a vet clinic open a hotel for pets on the premises.
+Pet owners can bring their pets to the hotel and check them in if there is an available room.
+If no room is available, the pet will be placed on a waiting list.
+Whenever a pet checks out, a room is freed to the first animal on the waiting list is automatically checked in.

 The aim of this kata is to implement a Pet hotel with the following requirements:

   - Pet owners should be able to check their pet into the hotel